Film and Television

 City of film

-A UNESCO City of Film, Bristol is full of opportunities to get involved with and is a hub of creative activity as well as a frequently used filming location.
+A UNESCO City of Film, Bristol is full of opportunities to get involved and is a hub of creative activity as well as a frequently used filming location.

 We have strong links with local partners such as Watershed Media Centre and the Encounters short film and animation festival, as well as larger organisations such as the BBC and the British Film Institute.